mitjafelicijan/mitjafelicijan.com/_posts/2018-08-05-the-bullshit-web-developments-pov.md

 ---
 layout: post
 title: The Bullshit Web - Development's POV
-description: The bullshit web revisited
+description: State of front-end development and what this does to future of web
 ---

 **Table of content**